 Developing people has obvious implications for your schedule.
 To get intentional about this may require some serious adjustments to how you spend your time.
 But I can’t think of anything that has greater long-term benefits than developing your team members.Developing people has obvious implications for your schedule.
 To get intentional about this may require some serious adjustments to how you spend your time.
 But I can’t think of anything that has greater long-term benefits.
 Click To Tweet

 When Paul concludes 1 Thessalonians 2, a chapter largely about developing people, he says, “For what is our hope, our joy, or the crown in which we will glory in the presence of our Lord Jesus when he comes?
 Is it not you?
 Indeed, you are our glory and joy.”

 Paul says when Jesus returns the one thing he will be most excited to show Jesus will be these Thessalonian Christians.

-At the end of the day, what’s most important is not the buildings or programs we build but rather the people we develop.
+I’ll say it again: what’s most important is not the buildings or programs we build, but rather the people we develop.